-- 2.4.1.Ensure Land Use Plan designations are aligned with existing community Official Community Plans and development plans of adjacent communities. - 2.4.2.Ensure new project developments on PRPA lands are introduced to relevant First Nations and local governments for review and feedback, over and above existing consultation and public engagement regulations and guidelines. - 2.4.3.Ensure new planning and development processes on lands in adjacent jurisdictions are reviewed by PRPA in order to identify potential conflicts and incorporate into PRPA's future planning.
+- 2.4.1.
+Ensure Land Use Plan designations are aligned with existing community Official Community Plans and development plans of adjacent communities. - 2.4.2.
+Ensure new project developments on PRPA lands are introduced to relevant First Nations and local governments for review and feedback, and that these processes exceed current consultation and public engagement regulations, guidelines, or agreements.

-2.4.4.Coordinate economic development planning with other jurisdiction and/or agencies to identify opportunities for co-location, mutual benefit and efficiency.
+- 2.4.3.
+Ensure new planning and development processes on lands in adjacent jurisdictions are reviewed by PRPA in order to identify potential conflicts and incorporate into PRPA's future planning. - 2.4.4.
+Coordinate economic development planning with other jurisdiction and/or agencies to identify opportunities for co-location, mutual benefit and efficiency.

 Goal 3 - PRPA will protect the gateway environment by developing responsibly and sustainably and minimizing environmental impacts of operations.
 Objective 3.1.
-PRPA's approach to environmentally sustainable development will avoid, minimize or mitigate impacts (in that order) to the natural environment.
+PRPA's approach to environmentally sustainable development will avoid, minimize or mitigate impacts (in that order) to the natural environment, archeological and cultural resources.

-- 3.1.1.
-Ensure all project developments are subject to a transparent review that reflects federal legislation and regulations. - 3.1.2.
+3.1.1.
+Ensure all project developments are subject to a transparent review that reflects federal and provincial legislation and regulations.

+3.1.2.
 Ensure best practices for reducing environmental impacts from development and operational activities are considered and approached collaboratively with PRPA partners on PRPA land.